About Me

 Professional Experience

-LEAD STEM CONTENT SPECIALIST - TEACH, LLC.
+LEAD STEM INSTRUCTOR & DATA REPORTING SPECIALIST - TEACH, LLC.

 ARTIFICIAL INTELLIGENCE/MACHINE LEARNING INSTRUCTOR - Kode with Klossy